DeDora Capital Inc. Acquires New Position in Meta Platforms, Inc. (NASDAQ:META)

-DeDora Capital Inc. acquired a new stake in Meta Platforms, Inc. (NASDAQ:META – Get Rating) during the fourth quarter, according to its most recent 13F filing with the SEC.
-The fund acquired 5,894 shares of the social networking company’s stock, valued at approximately $709,000.
+DeDora Capital Inc. purchased a new stake in shares of Meta Platforms, Inc. (NASDAQ:META – Get Rating) during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor purchased 5,894 shares of the social networking company’s stock, valued at approximately $709,000.

 Meta Platforms Price Performance